Severe storms expected Tuesday in the DMV

 Tuesday is a day that you want to constantly monitor the weather.
 Strong to severe storms are possible Tuesday evening in D.C., Maryland, Virginia and West Virginia.

-One wave of rain and a few embedded storms moves through the area through mid-afternoon.
-After that, some breaks in the clouds and hints of sunshine will re-develop by the late afternoon to early evening.
-A few more storms move into the area later in the evening.
-But because of the timing of how long it takes sunshine to appear, our severe threat will stay fairly low.
+After the mid-day round of showers, clouds have been gradually clearing and thinning throughout the afternoon.
+A few showers and storms develop and move into the area this evening.
+But because of the timing of how long it takes sunshine to appear, our severe threat will stay low, but is not zero percent.
 Storms could bring locally heavy rain.
 An isolated storm could turn strong/severe with gusty winds.

 RELATED: Severe storms with heavy downpours possible Tuesday